simon-ourmachinery/tmbuild-action/readme.md

 - Artifacts settings:
   - `artifacts: [true|false] (default: false)` stores build artifacts: `bin/*` and `build/*` (excluding packages)
   - `packageArtifact: [true|false] (default: false)` stores the artifacts of a package.

+  ## Remarks

+  If your `tmbuild` source code has changed massivly you want want to change the `cacheVersion` so that the action rebuilds `tmbuild` and can cache it better.